 Why it's similar: Similar to the world of 'Bridgerton,' this novel explores the clash between what we desire personally and what we are obligated to do socially.
 The tension between duty and desire is a recurring theme you can find in almost every Regency romance.

-The tension between duty and desire echoes throughout the 'Bridgerton' series, and this novel handles that conflict beautifully.
+The tension between duty and desire is a recurring theme you can find in almost every Regency romance, including the 'Bridgerton' series, and this novel handles that conflict beautifully.

-10. 'The Sum of All Kisses' by Julia Quinn
+10. 'The Sum of All Kisses' (Smythe-Smith Quartet Series) by Julia Quinn

 Modern relationships require ongoing effort and intentionality.
 The summary of 'Relationship Goals' on the Headway app offers practical wisdom for couples navigating challenges together.
 These lessons could help any couple, whether they're dodging scandals in the Ton or facing red flags in modern dating.